An algorithm for estimating the crossing number of dense graphs, and continuous analogs of the crossing and rectilinear crossing numbers: Preliminaries

 \subsection{Estimable parameters}

-By a \textit{graph parameter}, we mean a function that assigns a real number to each graph (or edge weighted graph) and is constant on each isomorphism class.
-A graph parameter $f$ is said to be \textit{estimable} if there is another graph parameter $g$, which we call a \textit{test parameter for $f$}, with the following property: For every $\varepsilon>0$ there exist an integer $k$ such that if $G=(V,E)$ is a graph on at least $k$ vertices and $X$ is a random $k$-element subset of $V$, then the probability that is at most $\varepsilon$ (here, $G[X]$ denotes the subgraph of $G$ that is induced by $X$).
+By a \textit{graph parameter}, we mean a function that assigns a real number to each graph (or edge-weighted graph) and is constant on each isomorphism class.
+A graph parameter $f$ is said to be \textit{estimable} if there is another graph parameter $g$, which we call a \textit{test parameter for $f$}, with the following property: For every $\varepsilon>0$ there exist an integer $k$ such that if $G=(V,E)$ is a graph on at least $k$ vertices and $X$ is a random $k$-element subset of $V$, then where $G[X]$ denotes the subgraph of $G$ that is induced by $X$.
 It is no hard to see that if $f$ is estimable then can always use $g=f$ (cf.~\cite{goldreichtrevisan,borgslimits}).
 As shown by Borgs et al.~\cite{borgslimits}, the following properties are equivalent for every graph parameter $f$.

 \begin{enumerate}[label=(\alph*)] \item $f$ is estimable.

 \item For every convergent sequence of graphs $G_1,G_2,\dots$, the sequence $f(G_1),f(G_2),\dots$ converges as well.

 \item There exists a functional $\hat{f}$ on $\mathcal{W}_0$ that is continuous with respect to the cut norm and such that $\hat{f}(W_G)-f(G)\rightarrow 0$ as the number of vertices of $G$ goes to infinity. \end{enumerate}